CloudifySource/cloudify-recipes/services/mysql/README.md

 <pre><code>
    /* In this case, dbName is a property which is defined in mysql-service.properties
-      All the occurrences of MYSQLHOST in actionQuery, will be replaced with the private IP address on which this service instance resides.
+      a) All the occurrences of MYSQLHOST in actionQuery,
+	  b) will be replaced with the private IP address on which this service instance resides.
    */
    [
 		"actionType" : "mysqladmin",
 		"actionQuery" : "create",